Ploeroe/AgroAI/README.md

 2.npm run dev

+live server/website can be accessed here : https://api-5suyze5bzq-uc.a.run.app

 ## For agroai-app :

 Just wait for the app to build and run, if there is an error in compatibility, make sure that your version is the same with ours